-The Scott Center helps to create a campus atmosphere that is open to religious faith and practice, and encourages moral reflection and spiritual development.
+The Scott Center supports creating a campus atmosphere that is open to religious faith and practice, and encourages moral and ethical reflection and spiritual development.
+As part of the Office of Institutional Diversity, Equity and Inclusion, we make these concerns central to our work across campus and throughout the college.

 - Promote religious programs and provide support in a manner that reflects the virtue of hospitality;